-The statistics on domestic violence are sobering--and seemingly endless.
+The statistics on domestic violence are sobering -- and seemingly endless.
 The CDC indicates that 1 in 3 women and 1 in 4 men have been raped, stalked, or physically assaulted by a domestic partner.
-In 2016 in Ada County alone, 911 responded to 5,236 calls for domestic violence or sexual assault.
-Moreover, behind many of these sobering numbers stands a child--or children--who either directly or indirectly experience the violence themselves.
-What do we know about the long-term impact experiencing or even witnessing domestic violence has on a child?
+In 2016 in Ada County alone, police responded to 5,236 calls for domestic violence or sexual assault.
+Moreover, behind many of these sobering numbers stands a child, or children, who either directly or indirectly experience the violence themselves.
+What do we know about the long-term effect experiencing or even witnessing domestic violence has on a child?

 Impacting the Next Generation

-When researchers examined the brains of children who had either experienced or simply witnessed domestic violence, their scans were strikingly similar to another group of individuals: combat veterans with battle-induced PTSD.
-Multiple long-term studies indicate that kids who live with domestic violence---even as onlookers--retain these psychological scars long after leaving home, leading to a host of chronic mental health problems and long-term side effects.
+When researchers examined the brains of children who had either experienced or simply witnessed domestic violence, their scans were strikingly similar to another group of individuals: combat veterans with battle-induced post traumatic stress disorder, or PTSD.
+Multiple long-term studies indicate that kids who live with domestic violence, even as onlookers, retain these psychological scars long after leaving home, leading to a host of chronic mental health problems and long-term side effects.

-- 50 percent more likely to abuse alcohol and drugs than their peers
+- 50 percent more likely than their peers to develop substance abuse issues

 - Nearly 75% more likely to commit a violent crime